jesse-curran/project-portfolio/README.md

 4) Wordle Hangman in C
-5) Economic Indicators Web App using Python, Flask, and Fred API
+5) Economic Indicators Web App using Python, Flask, and FRED API